 Cayce E. Lynch is the firm’s Administrative Partner based in Tyson & Mendes’ San Diego office.
 In this capacity, she wears multiple hats – directing Tyson & Mendes’ administrative, marketing, and business development activities, and has taken the firm through a period of unprecedented growth.

-By developing a series of marketing initiatives, Ms. Greiner has helped the firm more than double its size and raise its profile.
+By developing a series of marketing initiatives, Ms. Lynch has helped the firm more than double its size and raise its profile.
 She founded and chairs the firm’s Women’s Initiative, providing mentoring and support for the firm’s female attorneys and clients.
 In addition, she oversees its Young Professionals Group, promoting growth and facilitating business development for young attorneys and insurance professionals.
-Ms. Greiner trains all firm attorneys through T&M University and oversees T&M Giving, a firm-wide community relations program.
+Ms. Lynch trains all firm attorneys through T&M University and oversees T&M Giving, a firm-wide community relations program.

 A tenacious and established defense attorney, Ms. Lynch collaborates with defense litigation teams across every Tyson & Mendes office to achieve exceptional, efficient results in cases involving complex issues, catastrophic injury, or potential high exposure.
 Ms. Lynch has successfully resolved a variety of cases involving complex business, personal injury, and insurance coverage disputes.
 She has coordinated numerous full trial preparations in high exposure cases, including defense theme development, expert witness retention and opinion formulation, witness examinations, pre-trial motions, and trial presentations.